christincha/OLC-Web/README.md

 4. Chose the project loading method: Create New Project
 5. Set Project Name: e.g., demo
 6. Enter the directory to keypoints or precomputed kinematics, e.g., your_download_dir/openlabcluster_example (/home/ws2/OLC_Project/openlabcluster_example)
-7. Enter the filename of keypoints or precomputed kinematics (h5 file) , e.g., demo.h5
+7. Enter the filename of keypoints or precomputed kinematics (h5 file) , e.g., demo_data.h5
 8. Click *Load Video Segments Name List*, choose the file: your_download_dir/openlabcluster_example/video_segmetns_names.text
 9. Uncheck *Check to use GPU*, if GPU is not available.
 10. Set Feature Length = 16
 11. Go to **Cluster Map**

 #### Start the Demo Project:
-1. Go to **Manage Project** panel,
+1. Go to **Project Manager** panel,
 2. Chose the project loading method: Load Project
 3. Select the config file as */your_home_dir/OLC_Project/project_name/config.yaml*
 4. Go to **Cluster Map**